Omni library system

 - For members of the TRI-U History Graduate Program only, access to online resources at the three TRI-U program libraries (see below).

-Students and faculty of the TRI-U program are eligible to access electronic resources from the three libraries (University of Guelph, Wilfrid Laurier University, and University of Waterloo) associated with this joint program.
-While you will likely be automatically registered for access to online resources.
-For instructions on how to access, check the relevant page below for your university's information joint registration.
+Students and faculty of the Tri-U program are eligible to access electronic resources from the three libraries (University of Guelph, Wilfrid Laurier University, and University of Waterloo) associated with this joint program.
+You will be automatically registered for access to online resources.
+For instructions on how to access, check the relevant page below for your university.

 History research guides

 Additionally, as a graduate student in a Canadian University, you are entitled to freely visit, borrow, and return items at any Canadian academic library (fees applicable for in-person access and borrowing at the University of Toronto; please check with your home institution if University of Toronto materials are available through interlibrary loan).
 See the Canadian University Reciprocal Borrowing Agreement for more information.
-NOTE: Access to some locations may be affected by COVID-19 restrictions.
-Students who are interested in visiting another library are advised to call ahead and confirm whether this will be possible.

 Each Tri-U institution has a librarian who supports the history department at their site.
 These librarians can assist you with search strategies, identifying appropriate resources, citation management, and more.
 Don’t hesitate to contact: